LouisJackman/language-x/README.md

   until Sylan designs how they should interoperate if at all.
 This will depend on how compile-time metaprogramming is implemented and whether Sylan decides to implement any form of dependent typing.
+* Fields are always accessed via the `this` keyword, as fields don't belong to the class but instead via a special scope only their own methods can access.
+  Classes ultimately can only expose methods and nothing else.
+As field declarations always autogenerate getters of the same accessibility, methods can access even private fields without using `this.` as it can use the getter instead, i.e. `name` rather than `this.name`.

 ### Type Hierarchies